While it's true that "Paris is always a good idea," as Audrey Hepburn famous said in classic film Sabrina, when is the best time to visit Paris?

 Winter months feel cold, gray, and damp, although December can be warmer than you might expect - temperatures in the mid-50s are possible.
-Even during January and February, the daytime temperature usually ranges from the upper 30s to mid 40s, and can easily go higher.
+Even during January and February, the daytime temperature usually ranges from the upper 30s to mid 40s, and can (and do) go higher.

-A medium weight jacket combined with a cashmere sweater, warm scarf, and umbrella will usually keep you feeling comfortable on the chilliest days.
+A medium weight coat or jacket combined with a cashmere sweater, warm scarf, and umbrella (or rain hat) will usually keep you feeling comfortable on the chilliest days.
 On warmer days, shed the sweater.
 Boots are a good idea, along with a hat and gloves.

 You can also expect a scattering of sunny days throughout the winter months.
 On clear days, humidity is low and the sky will be a brilliant blue.

 Spring weather usually consists of a mixture of gorgeous sunny and gray rainy days.
-Unfortunately, the humidity may rise along with the temperature, especially in May
+March can be chilly, but you won't care once you see flowers starting to bloom.
+April can be glorious (except on cold rainy days).
+Unfortunately, the humidity may rise along with the temperature, especially in May.

-Summers get hot, and 90° F days are not uncommon.
-Although the temperature doesn't usually hit 100°, it can happen.
+Summers get hot, and 90° F (or higher) days are not uncommon.
+Although the temperature doesn't usually hit 100°, it can happen - in fact, it soared to 109° in July a few years ago.
 Humidity usually drops as summer progresses.

-If you decide to travel in August, be aware that while the weather is often hot, dry, and wonderful, it is possible for the daytime temperature to plunge to the 40s for a day or two, usually accompanied by rain.
+If you decide to travel in August, be aware that while the weather is often hot, dry, and wonderful, it is possible for the daytime temperature to plunge to the low 40s for a day or two, usually accompanied by rain and wind.
 You won't see this mentioned in most travel guides.